spotlightpa/poor-richard/content/news/2023-02-15-SPLLUZVOTE.md

 “A lot of these [problems] are attributable to human error — in fact all these things in one form or another,” said Bob Morgan, who served as election director for eight months in 2021.
 “But part of it is exacerbated by people just leaving and the next person just kind has to figure things out by themselves and there is no formal training program.”

-Gilbert-McBride, who is also a member of Wilkes-Barre City Council, was brand new to the election office when she started as deputy director in July.
+Gilbert McBride, who is also a member of Wilkes-Barre City Council, was brand new to the election office when she started as deputy director in July.
 One month later, her boss was out the door, having served only eight months himself.
-With the midterms just around the corner, Gilbert-McBride was temporarily promoted.
+With the midterms just around the corner, Gilbert McBride was temporarily promoted.

-Last week, however, the County Council announced one change it hopes will put county elections back on track: another new elections director, with Gilbert-McBride returning to the deputy position.
+Last week, however, the County Council announced one change it hopes will put county elections back on track: another new elections director, with Gilbert McBride returning to the deputy position.

 ## Turnover and trip-ups

 Luzerne’s high turnover in elections leadership began in 2019 when Marisa Crispell, who <a href="https://www.timesleader.com/news/local/380977/marisa-crispell-back-as-luzerne-county-election-director">had previously worked for the department</a> and had experience running elections elsewhere, <a href="https://www.timesleader.com/news/793889/crispells-conflict-ex-luzerne-county-election-director-must-pay-ethics-violation-fine">resigned amid ethics questions</a>.
 Crispell did not return a call seeking comment.

-Since then, the county has had a succession of four elections directors, plus acting director Gilbert-McBride.
+Since then, the county has had a succession of four elections directors, plus acting director Gilbert McBride.
 Since the August 2020 resignation of longtime deputy director Mary-Beth Steininger, the county has also had three deputy directors.

-One of those deputies, Gilbert-McBride’s immediate predecessor, was Eryn Harvey, who resigned after less than a year to run unsuccessfully for state representative — and now is Luzerne’s new hire for the top elections job.
+One of those deputies, Gilbert McBride’s immediate predecessor, was Eryn Harvey, who resigned after less than a year to run unsuccessfully for state representative — and now is Luzerne’s new hire for the top elections job.
 Harvey did not respond to a request for comment.

 An analysis of data provided by the county shows the precipitous loss of experience.
 During the 2016 through 2019 elections, staff in the department had a median of 17 to 22 years of service.
 That number fell to roughly one year of median experience in 2020 and in 2021, when the November election was administered without a formal director in place.